Your Android smartphone may be the best learning tool ever created.

 Learn from listening to interviews and informative talks with entrepreneurs, authors and all kinds of interesting people.

-1. Overcast – The best podcast player that is completely free.
+1. Podcast Addict – The best free podcast player for Android.

 2. Pocket Casts – The podcast app that I use because the UI rocks and it’s jam-packed with amazing features. $3.99